wso2/docs-security/en/docs/security-reporting/reward-and-acknowledgement-program/hall-of-fame.md

 finding and responsibly reporting security vulnerabilities.
 Each name listed here represents an individual or a company that has reported one or more security vulnerabilities in our products or services and worked with us to rectify the issue.

-However, please note that WSO2 maintained websites (including wso2.com) are currently not considered for proceeding with acknowledgement.
+However, please note that WSO2-maintained websites (including wso2.com) are currently not considered for proceeding with acknowledgement.
 Refer to our [Security Reward and Acknowledgement Program](index.md) to learn more about our security researcher community relationship.